Einenlum/cashier-paddle-webhooks/README.md

     // Default is config('cashier.pash').'/webhook' if null
     // but you can override it here.
     'webhook_path' => null,

+    /*
+     * Whether to automatically register the webhook route
+     * from this package.
+     *
+     * Check the documentation as to why it is enabled by default.
+     *
+     * If you disable this, you will have to take care yourself
+     * of overriding the default Cashier Paddle middleware.
+     *
+     * @see VerifyPaddleWebhookMiddleware
+     */
+    'register_routes' => true,

     'subscribed_events' => [
         // Transaction events